HzaCode/DP2_BeginnersGuide/docs/source/Simplifying Data Extraction with Jexter VIII.md

-This section integrates and emphasizes the sequential application of Jextor's extraction and processing functions, providing a structured approach to handling complex data extraction needs.
+This section integrates and emphasizes the sequential application of Jexter's extraction and processing functions, providing a structured approach to handling complex data extraction needs.
 Through the comprehensive scenario, we've demonstrated the utility of `parent` for scope limitation, `elements` for data selection and extraction, and `data_out` for final data manipulation.
-This approach allows for the efficient and precise capture of structured data from HTML sources, showcasing the depth of customization and control offered by Jextor within DP2.
+This approach allows for the efficient and precise capture of structured data from HTML sources, showcasing the depth of customization and control offered by Jexter within DP2.